Alamut Castle: Legend and folklore

 During the medieval period, Western scholarship on the Ismailis contributed to the popular view of the community as a radical sect of assassins, believed to be trained for the precise murder of their adversaries.
-By the 14th century AD, European scholarship on the topic had not advanced much beyond the work and tales from the Crusaders.
+By the 14th century, European scholarship on the topic had not advanced much beyond the work and tales from the Crusaders.
 The origins of the word forgotten, across Europe the term assassin had taken the meaning of "professional murderer".
-In 1603 the first Western publication on the topic of the Assassins was authored by a court official for King Henry IV and was mainly based on the narratives of Marco Polo (1254–1324) from his visits to the Near East.
+In 1603, the first Western publication on the topic of the Assassins was authored by a court official for King Henry IV and was mainly based on the narratives of Marco Polo (1254–1324) from his visits to the region.
 While he assembled the accounts of many Western travelers, the author failed to explain the etymology of the term Assassin.

 The infamous Assassins were finally linked by orientalists scholar Silvestre de Sacy (d.1838) to the Arabic hashish using their variant names assassini and assissini in the 19th century.
 Citing the example of one of the first written applications of the Arabic term hashishi to the Ismailis by historian Abu Shams (d.1267), de Sacy demonstrated its connection to the name given to the Ismailis throughout Western scholarship.
-Ironically, the first known usage of the term hashishi has been traced back to 1122 AD, when the Fatimid Caliph al-Amir employed it in derogatory reference to the Syrian Nizaris.
+Ironically, the first known usage of the term hashishi has been traced back to 1122, when the Fatimid Caliph al-Amir employed it in derogatory reference to the Syrian Nizaris.
 Without accusing the group of utilizing the hashish drug, the caliph used the term in a pejorative manner.
 This label was quickly applied by anti-Ismaili historians to the Ismailis of Syria and Persia.
 Used figuratively, the term hashishi connoted meanings such as outcasts or rabble.